reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 simple message stating that the file was deleted.

 .. image:: diff-show-deleted.png
+   :alt: An example deleted diff.
+The contents are red, stating
+         "This file was deleted" with a link saying "Show content."
+   :width: 764
+   :height: 105
+   :sources: 2x diff-show-deleted@2x.png

 For those times that you *do* need to see more, you can click :guilabel:`Show content` to load in the content of the deleted file.

 .. image:: diff-show-deleted-contents.png
+   :alt: An example deleted diff with its contents expanded.
+   :width: 764
+   :height: 188
+   :sources: 2x diff-show-deleted-contents@2x.png

 Deleted files can be commented on and will appear in reviews.
 It's important to note though that deleted files that contain comments are not automatically